hire-us/hire-us/README.md

 We intentionally built a team with all Russian speakers to eliminate communication barriers.

 But most of the team have daily experience in writing and verbal communications in English.
 All our documents in English, code comments, apparently, too.

+# About processes

+## What you can expect from us

+We have a full development cycle, only business requirements and acceptance criteria needed from you.

+1. You have some business requirement
+2. Our BA will start gathering requirements and assemble everything in the document
+3. A designer will prepare and provide all visual artifacts
+4. You will approve document/media if you want
+5. Backend team will develop and fill all API endpoints into the document
+6. Frontend team will add required components and connect it to the backend
+7. QA will test and prepare release version
+8. Changes will be deployed to test and then production environments

+After that we run retrospective and make changes in processes if required.

+When we decide to change something, we can implement changes.
+About it subsection below.

+## Automation

+We love to automate things.
+Especially management and communications routine!

+We're quite good at tracking time.
+Most of team worked via upwork and we have custom project to collect everything together via jira/gitlab/upwork APIs.
+So you can get details for each task, each member time report or daily team report.
+Everything you might need to understand current state.

+Also we have review cycle that is fully automated and bot-driven, so there is no lag in code review.

 # Our project setup